Dev Leak

 }

-input parameter, which converts the input into an array format.
+1. The getArrayableItems method is called on the $values input parameter, which converts the input into an array format.
 This array represents the values of the resulting combined collection.

 protected function getArrayableItems($items)